-Income-related Employment and Support Allowance (ESA) is a means-tested benefit.
-This means your needs and those of your partner are compared with the money you have, such as your income and savings.
+Income-related ESA is a means-tested benefit.
+This means your needs (and those of your partner, if you have one) are compared with the existing money you have, such as income and savings.

-Income-related ESA can be paid on its own, if you are not entitled to contributory ESA, or as a top-up to contributory ESA if you are.
+Income-related ESA can be paid on its own (if you're not entitled to contributory ESA) or as a top-up to contributory ESA if you are.

 Do I qualify for ESA?

 There are common rules that apply to both types of ESA.
 You must: